rudissaar/simplified-openvpn/README.md

 # Simplified OpenVPN

-Simple management interface for OpenVPN Community Edition that makes generating new clients fast and easy, it also provides extra functionalities like sharing client configuration files via web interface.
+Simple client creation management interface for OpenVPN Community Edition that makes generating new clients fast and easy, it also provides extra functionalities like sharing client configuration files via web interface.

 ### Requirements
 * python3.x